 Individual Paper (15%) .
-Students should post completed work to their personal Canvas folder (under 'Individual Exercise & Papers' folder).
+Students should post completed work on Canvas

-- The submissions are due no later than 5:00 PM the day of class.
-No late work. - You may be asked to present your answers to the class. - This is an individual assignment, though you may later choose to develop your concept in a business plan as part of the Team Project.
+- Unless stated otherwise, submissions are due no later than 5:00 PM the day of class. - You may be asked to present your answers to the class. - This is an individual assignment, though you may later choose to develop your concept in a business plan as part of the Team Project.